krustowski/rou2exOS/docs/ABI_OVERVIEW.md

 ### Table of Syscalls

-Please note that this list is incomplete as listed syscalls have to be implemented in the kernel ABI.
+Please note that these lists are incomplete as listed syscalls have to be implemented in the kernel ABI.
 To be expanded.

+#### System Information and Memory Management

 | Syscall No. | Argument 1 | Argument 2 | Purpose/Command |
 |-------------|------------|------------|---------|